Art and Design

 Art and Design Intent Statement

 Children learn the skills of drawing, painting, collage and sculpture and are given the opportunities to explore and evaluate their ideas.
-Our Art curriculum encourages our children to develop these skills by exploring a range of media and materials.
+Our art curriculum encourages our children to develop these skills by exploring a range of media and materials.
 Children will be introduced to a broad range of different artists to develop their own styles and vocabulary.
-They will have the opportunities to broaden their knowledge and understanding about the differences and similarities of these artists and be able to make links to their own work.
+They will have opportunities to broaden their knowledge and understanding about the differences and similarities of these artists, use them as a stimulus for creativity, and be able to make links to their own work.

 During art lessons, children are expected to reflect and evaluate their own work, thinking about how they can make changes and keep improving.
+This is achieve through metacognition strategies and require the children to annotate their sketch books with thoughts and feelings.
 These are invaluable skills for their future adult lives and in the world of work.

-We recognise that Art is a great starting point for children to develop language and communication between their peers and members of staff when they arrive in our reception class.
-Therefore we allow children to express themselves through a range of different media and materials during the first year at school.
-We continue to foster this love of Art throughout their journey by celebrating as a school - through our corridor displays, annual whole school Art week celebration and exhibitions.
+We recognise that art is a great starting point for children to develop language and communication between their peers and members of staff when they arrive in our EYFS class.
+Therefore, we allow children to express themselves through a range of different media and materials during the first year at school.
+We continue to foster this love of art throughout their school journey by celebrating as a school - through our corridor displays, annual whole school art week celebration and exhibitions.

 We aim for our children to meet the aims of the National Curriculum by: